 Next stop: Gaziantep!
 This charming town is Turkey’s center of pistachio culture and known for having the best BAKLAVA in the country.
 In comparison with some other regions of Turkey, tourists are still a novelty in Gaziantep and the locals make them very welcome.
 Gaziantep has a wonderfully authentic bazaar with craftsmen at work, very close to the hotel.
 The town boasts a world-class museum, the biggest repository of ancient mosaics in the world containing 1700 m² of mosaic floors rescued from flooding during a dam project on the Euphrates River.

 Next we’ll head west to Antakya, home of the amazing Museum Hotel, carefully constructed OVER the archeological site of the ancient villas of Antioch.
-Finally we’ll drive to a nearby city for the flight back to Istanbul.
+Finally we’ll drive to nearby Antalya for the short flight back to Istanbul.
+The next day, April 8, we’ll fly home from Istanbul.

 Where You Will Be Staying